Klang District: Government

+The Shah Alam City Council (MBSA) governs the city centre of Shah Alam.
+Besides, it also exercises jurisdiction over some parts of the south of Klang District (Kota Kemuning, Sri Muda, & Bukit Rimau), Bukit Raja, Setia Alam, Subang and Sungai Buloh area.

 History

 In addition to its present-day territory, Klang district before 1974 also included the mukims (communes or sub-districts) of Bukit Raja and Damansara, which covered what is today Shah Alam, Subang Jaya, Bandar Sunway and Kelana Jaya.
 In 1974, after Kuala Lumpur was made a Federal Territory, the subdistricts of Damansara and Bukit Raja joined with Petaling Jaya, Puchong and Sungai Buloh to form the Petaling District.

 Demographics

 In 1980, the census figures for the three main ethnic groups in the Klang District were: Malays 105,195, Chinese 119,186, and Indians 54,159.

 The following are the 2010 census figures for Klang District, which include the city of Klang, Port Klang and part of Shah Alam.